What the free passport photo maker does

 Document photos get rejected for a short list of predictable reasons, and the tool heads most of them off.
 Head too big or too small is the most common — it crops to the exact head height the spec wants, so you're not guessing.
 Wrong background is next: a busy room, a shadow, or even pure white where the country wants light grey can fail, so it lays in the correct flat colour for your document.
 A tilted or off-centre photo gets straightened and re-centred, and an image that's the wrong pixel size or DPI is rebuilt to the right ones.
 Files that are too large or too small for an online form get resized into the required KB band.
 A couple of things it can't fix for you, because they're about the photo itself: most countries now want your photo taken without glasses, and nearly all require a neutral expression with your mouth closed — so take the photo without glasses and without a big smile.
 It also won't retouch or change your face; it only crops, levels, swaps the background and resizes, which keeps the result honest and true to how you actually look.

 Need a polished professional portrait instead of an official document photo?
 Try the AI Headshot generator (a separate tool).
-For an official passport, visa, ID or driving-licence photo, this free maker is all you need.
+For an official passport, visa, ID or driving-licence photo, this maker is all you need.